 1. Refresh your financial data.

 Ideally, your accounting software automatically does this for you each day, syncing your bank and credit card feeds and the sales data from your POS system into your accounting software.
 If it doesn't, you'll need to do this manually.
 This gives you an up-to-date look at your accounts, showing you the money moving in and out of your business.
+[Read our full review on Oracle, our pick for the most robust financial management solution.]

 2. If your business accepts cash, reconcile it against receipts.